-- A person who owns, controls or operates an accommodation facility in the State of Victoria may only operate that facility during the restricted activity period in accordance with these directions. - (2) An accommodation facility includes, but is not limited to, any of the following, whether operated on a for profit or not-for-profit basis: - (a) a camping ground; - (b) a caravan park; - (c) a hotel; - (d) a hostel; - (e) a bed and breakfast; - (f) a private holiday rental facility, including Airbnbs; - (g) a motel; or - (h) a serviced apartment. - (3) A person who owns, controls or operates an accommodation facility in the State of Victoria may operate that facility for the purposes of providing accommodation only if: - (a) the number of members of the public in any communal indoor or outdoor space is limited to the density quotient; and - (b) each booking consists only of (with infants under one year of age not counting towards this limit); - (i) members of the one household, and any intimate partners of the members in that household: or - (ii) a nominated person or a nominee person and any child or dependant of the nominated person and nominee person; and - (c) members of the public under different bookings do not share any bedrooms; and - (d) all surfaces in the facility that are used exclusively by a particular group, including a hotel room or cabin, are cleaned between each booking; and - (e) any food and drink facility within the accommodation facility operates in accordance with the requirements of clause 13 (food and drink facilities); and - (f) any function facility within the accommodation facility operates in accordance with the requirements of clause 8 (entertainment and function facilities); and - (g) any dancefloor in the retail facility is closed.
+- (1) A person who owns, controls or operates an accommodation facility in Regional Victoria may only operate that facility during the restricted activity period in accordance with these directions. - (2) An accommodation facility includes, but is not limited to, any of the following, whether operated on a for profit or not-for-profit basis: - (a) a camping ground; - (b) a caravan park;

+- (c) a hotel; - (d) a hostel; - (e) a bed and breakfast; - (f) a private holiday rental facility, including Airbnbs; - (g) a motel; or - (h) a serviced apartment. - (3) A person who owns, controls or operates an accommodation facility in Regional Victoria may operate that facility for the purposes of providing accommodation only if: - (a) the number of members of the public in any communal indoor or outdoor space is limited to the density quotient; and - (b) each booking consists only of; - members of the one household, any intimate partners of the members in that household and any child or dependant of any of those members or intimate partners, all of whom must ordinarily reside in Regional Victoria; or - (ii) members of the public who ordinarily reside in Metropolitan Melbourne but require accommodation on a temporary basis due to their travel within Regional Victoria for a permitted reason as set out in the Stay at Home Directions (Metropolitan Melbourne) and any child or dependant of that person; or - (iii) a nominated person or a nominee person and any child or dependant of the nominated person and nominee person; and - (c) members of the public under different bookings do not share any bedrooms; and - (d) all surfaces in the facility that are used exclusively by a particular group, including a hotel room or cabin, are cleaned between each booking; and - (e) any food and drink facility within the accommodation facility operates in accordance with the requirements of clause 13 (food and drink facilities); and - (f) any function facility within the accommodation facility operates in accordance with the requirements of clause 8 (entertainment and function facilities); and - (g) any dancefloor in the retail facility is closed.